getmyinterns/docs/gmi-docs/docs/school-admins/managing-users.md

 :::info

-Tap on either the First Name or Last Name of the student to see and edit data such as students details, workflow, seasons, etc.
+Tap on either the First Name or Last Name of the student to see and edit data such as students details, workflow, seasons, etc. (see Configure (**_insert URL_**) to set up the different fields)

 :::